Skip to content

 Please provide links and images/videos illustrating your app for the judges to review.

-The best use of design and imagery in animation and film.
+The best use of design and imagery in film.
 The judges are looking for a great example of work which not only presents an exemplary skillset but equally demonstrates outstanding creativity.

 Please provide examples of your animations for the judges review.